ravensgate-tux/Discordianism_ksc/king_Arthur_path.md

 <div align="center">
 <img src="01-魔術師-1122.png" width="200"><br>
-Merlin taketh the Child Arthur into his Keeping
+The Lady of the Lake telleth Arthur of Excalibur.
 </div>
 <br>